frankchen76/cde-helper/README.md

 - [Extend Microsoft 365 Copilot](https://aka.ms/teamsfx-copilot-plugin)

 ## change logs:
+* 1.0.13:
+  * Implemented recorded flag update feature in history labor search which allow people to track if the item has been logged.
+  * Implemented wildcard search feature in taskArea view which can search task's and issue's title
+  * reorganized the server side route logic
+* 1.0.12:
+  * Implemented history labor search.
+  * Implemented report item recorded feature to track if the report item has been submitted.
+* 1.0.11:
+  * fixed refresh token failed issues.
+* 1.0.10:
+  * Fixed the category update logic to update the current email item.
 * 1.0.9:
   * rewrite the Settings code.
 Host Settings in CosmosDb and read it from API.
   * Add conditional for loading office.js which made tha application can be runn without office.js dependency.